threedalpeng/Data_Structure_19-2/README.md

 # Data_Structure
-Codes for an Introduction to Data Structure from SKKU
+Codes for a lecture from SKKU, an Introduction to Data Structure.